Anthilla/Antd/README.md

 Antd: Anthilla System Daemon:
 =============================

-A Linux .net c# System Manager, binded with systemd.
-High Availability, Fault Tolerance,
+A Linux .net c# System Manager, use kernel directly, systemd(not for networl), and commands.
+High Availability, Fault Tolerance on WIP
 ----------------------------------------------------------------------------------------
 Based on latest .net and tested on lates MONO, selfhosted on Nancy (nancyfx), standalone and developed to be delivered in a squash.xz package.